ReVanced/revanced-branding/README.md

 ### 🚩 The basics

-The ReVanced logo is the most recognizable asset which is why it is important to follow certain rules when used:
+The ReVanced logo is the most recognizable asset, which is why it is important to follow certain rules when used:

 - Do not alter, rotate, or modify the logo.
 Exceptions apply below
 - Do not animate the logo